lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 > `1000 * 60 * 60` - or an hour in English!

 Check it's still working.
-This time it comes from cache instead of making the request to the RSS feed and parsing the result.
+This time it comes from the cache instead of making the request to the RSS feed and parsing the result.

 #### Sensible code structure